Wolverton–Newport Pagnell line: Construction and operation

-Permission to build the 4 mi long single line branch railway was obtained on 16 June 1863.
+Permission to build the 4 mi long single line branch railway was obtained on 16 June 1863 in the Newport Pagnell Railway Act 1863 (26 & 27 Vict. c. cx).
 The line opened for goods in 1866, with passenger services commencing on 2 September 1867.
-The line was officially absorbed by the LNWR in 1875.
+The line was officially absorbed by the LNWR by the Newport Pagnell Railway (Transfer and Dissolution) Act 1875 (38 & 39 Vict. c. cvi).
 The one engine that worked the single track branch was later nicknamed Newport Nobby.

 In 1865, powers were granted to extend the line from Newport Pagnell to Olney and then on to meet the Northampton and Peterborough Railway at Wellingborough.
 Construction was underway, and a bridge had been completed when the extension was abandoned in 1871.
 Olney was later served by a station on the Midland Railway's Bedford–Northampton line from 1872: that line closed in 1962.

 In 1900 a spur connecting the branch to the up slow line of the West Coast Main Line was constructed.
 The water supply for locomotives at Wolverton was insufficient, so a water column was built at the intermediate station in Bradwell.
 Water came from the town's own source, with many houses losing their supply.
-On Mondays, housewives were known to shake their fists at engine drivers when their weekly wash was interrupted Eventually drivers were forbidden from taking water from Bradwell on Mondays.
+On Mondays, housewives were known to shake their fists at engine drivers when their weekly wash was interrupted.
+Eventually drivers were forbidden from taking water from Bradwell on Mondays.

 In 1898, the first motor bus service in Buckinghamshire began running between Newport Pagnell and Olney, followed by numerous other routes, which took traffic away from the railway line.
 Despite this, the LNWR considered electrification of the line in 1904, believing such a scheme would bring about considerable savings, but the idea never materialised.